Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.9%, Belmont has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Conversely, agriculture, forestry & fishing shows lower representation at 0.6% versus the regional average of 7.5%.
-Over the year to September 2025, labour force levels decreased by 0.6%, while employment declined by 0.7%, with unemployment remaining stable.
-State-level data from November 25, 2025 shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National forecasts project employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Belmont's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing has lower representation at 0.6% versus the regional average of 7.5%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Over the 12 months to September 2025, labour force levels decreased by 0.6% and employment declined by 0.7%, with unemployment remaining essentially unchanged.
+In contrast, Rest of Vic. experienced an employment decline of 0.7% and a labour force decline of 0.6%, with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Belmont's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment